 Explore the unique charm of Guilin with our professional local guide during this day trip.
-Walk along the peaceful pathways in an ancient village, feeling the atmosphere of rural life stretching back to imperial times, or discover the secret recipe of the locals’ favorite daily dish — Guilin rice noodles.
+Walk along the peaceful pathways in an ancient village, feeling the atmosphere of rural life stretching back to imperial times, and experience Guilin traditional cultures and folk arts in a beautiful village nearby a tributary of the Li River, discover the secret recipe of the locals’ favorite daily dishes.

-Taste this city’s atmosphere, admire the splendid “natural art” in Reed Flute Cave, or walk along the banks of the scenic Two Rivers and Four Lakes water system.
+Taste this city’s atmosphere, admire the splendid “natural art” in Reed Flute Cave, and walk along the banks of the scenic Two Rivers and Four Lakes water system.
 During this day trip, you’ll witness the unique city of Guilin.

 You’ll receive a telephone call from your tour guide before 9:30pm to let you know the exact collection time for your trip the next day.

 If, for any reason, you don’t receive our email or get a telephone call from your guide, which has never happened before, please call our 24-hour hotline in Guilin at +86-18074837277, and we will rectify this.

-Your guide will be waiting for you in your hotel’s lobby or other appointed location at the agreed time, which is usually 8am.
-He/she will hold a Trippest banner so that you recognize him/her immediately.
+Your guide will be waiting for you in your hotel’s lobby or other appointed location at the agreed time, which is usually between 8am and 8:30am.
+The tour guide will hold a Trippest banner so that you recognize him/her immediately.
 You’ll join a group with no more than six members, which is a great size to ensure you enjoy a better travel experience.

 After collecting all the members, your tour group will head to the first destination — the ancient village of Xiongcun.
 It takes about 40 minutes (20 kilometers) to get there from Guilin city center.